Posted on November 2, 2020 by Stephen Skeirik

-In a previous post, we introduced the K-Michelson project, a formal verification framework for Michelson smart contracts, and described our overall project goals.
+In a previous blog post, we introduced the K-Michelson project, a project developed by Runtime Verification and funded by a generous grant from the Tezos Foundation.
+So what is K-Michelson?
+Simply put, it is a formal verification framework for Michelson smart contracts; see our previous post for details.
 In this two-part series, we will investigate:

 In this first part, we limit our focus to question (1).
 So, what should an ideal programming language specification look like?
 Several properties come to mind: